qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 There are different ways for parsing LESS files into CSS.

-* `LESS website <http://www.lesscss.org/>`_: If you are working on source variant of qooxdoo mobile, you can include less.js, and link LESS in output file directly.
+* `LESS.js <http://www.lesscss.org/>`_: If you are working on source variant of qooxdoo mobile, you can include less.js and link LESS in output file directly.

 * `Guard-LESS <https://github.com/guard/guard-less>`_: A guard extension that compiles .less files to .css files when changed.
 It listens on folders or a set of LESS files for changes, and triggers re-compiling of CSS files automatically.
 This should be your choice, if you are familar to guard.